-In 2014, California’s first attempt pass rate for the paramedic exam was 83%, compared to a national average of 76%.
-In the same year, California’s first attempt pass rate for the EMT exam was 71%, compared to a national average of 70%.
+California’s first attempt pass rate for the 2014 paramedic exam (pdf) was 83%, compared to a national average of 76%.
+In the same year, California’s first attempt pass rate for the 2014 EMT exam (pdf) was 71%, compared to a national average of 70%.

 It is no wonder that California’s EMS personnel are among the best trained, most competent and professional in the world.